jcseeley/VendorOrderTracker.Solution/README.md

 #### By Jase Seeley

+#### Epicodus Week #9 Independent Code Review: Basic Web Applications
-#### A web application to keep track of your vendors and their orders.
+* A web application to keep track of your vendors and their orders.

 ## Technologies Used
 * C#